-You will be required to post various Discussion posts to Canvas so that we will use as springboards for our discussions and writing in class.
+You will be asked to post various Discussion responses to Canvas that we will use as springboards for our discussions and writing in class.
 Some will be Story Responses, in which you update your peers about NYT stories related to your topic and engage with them in inquiry related to those stories.
 For other discussions, I will post a specific prompt and you will write a response to it.
 Some will be creative, while others will be more critical.